 With this feature enabled, your phone pays attention to when you stop using it at night and when you reach for it in the morning to approximate the number of hours you slept.
 You can see that data in the Sleep Analysis section of the Health app.

 Though apps are a great way to get started with sleep-tracking, they're not a perfect solution.
 They can be thwarted by mattress movement (if you sleep with a partner), your phone can fall off the bed, and they can also cause your phone to overheat if it's under sheets and blankets.

-If you're interested in finding out a little more about how you sleep - how long you're in REM cycle sleep, for example, or whether you move around a lot while you're snoozing - you can use a sleep-tracking device.
+To get a better idea of how well you sleep -- how long you're in REM cycle sleep or whether you move around a lot while you're snoozing -- you can use a fitness tracker.

 Compile the data